-The boundaries of the Sherman Heights and Grant Hill Park Historic Districts and the Community Plan Implementation Overlay Zone (CPIOZ) are coterminous, and are shown on Figure 2-5.
-Within the Sherman Heights and Grant Hill Park Historic Districts CPIOZ, the Sherman Heights and Grant Hill Park Historic Districts Design Criteria and Guidelines (Guidelines) shall be applied.
+The boundaries of the Sherman Heights and Grant Hill Park Historic Districts are shown on Figure 2-6.
+Within these Historic Districts, the Sherman Heights and Grant Hill Park Historic Districts Design Criteria and Guidelines (Guidelines) shall be applied.
 Projects consistent with the Guidelines and the City's Historical Resources Regulations shall be processed ministerially in accordance with Process 1.
 Projects that are not consistent with the Guidelines and/or the Historical Resources Regulations shall require a Site Development Permit, Process 4, consistent with SDMC Section 143.0210(e)(2).